PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/custom_compliance_checks_tutorial.md

 And boom it showed up!

 Next I wanted to ensure it'd show up with a defender.
-(Spoiler worked with both container defenders and host defenders).
+(Spoiler worked with both container and host defenders).
 So I deployed both types of defenders and then went to Compute > Monitor > Compliance and clicked the "Hosts" tab.
 Showed up there too.

 So now I feel confident I know where to send my alerts so that our team can patch the machines which have vulnerable kernels to this nasty exploit.